 Tablet Lending Program

-Queens Public Library lends Samsung tablets to library card holders for free!
+Take Queens Public Library with you wherever you go!
+We lend Hyundai tablets to library card holders for free.

 Please contact your local library to see if they are participating in this program, for current inventory levels and availability, and for other questions and concerns.

 This program is made possible thanks to support from the Federal Emergency Connectivity Fund.